mongodb/docs/source/tutorial/install-mongodb-on-redhat-centos-or-fedora-linux.rst

 Stop the :program:`mongod` process by issuing the following command (as root, or with ``sudo``):

+// TODO : should be service mongod stop and not 'mongodb' stop

 .. code-block:: sh

    service mongodb stop